IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 #### Seagrass Flats / Shantytown
 - Description
+	- all the columns have shantytowns at their bases, extending haphazard fingers into the water.
-	- floating shacks + docks built out of discard saltwood, grayed with age
+	- floating shacks + docks built out of discard saltwood, grayed with age.
+Some of the shacks stacked on top of each other against the pillars
 	- ppl on small flat skiffs among dark green-blue seagrass fields. fishing or tending the crop
 - poorer settlements clustered around the base of multiple columns
+- actually the majority of population lives here
 - several destroyed houses/docks from Fray-wrath attacks
 - Orin's homestead is here